 This section provides an architectural overview of MySQL Cluster Manager, its components, and their deployment.

-MySQL Cluster Manager is a distributed client-server application consisting of two main components.
-The MySQL Cluster Manager agent is a set of one or more agent processes that manage MySQL cluster nodes, and the MySQL Cluster Manager client provides a command-line interface to the agent's management functions.
+MySQL Cluster Manager is a distributed client/server application consisting of two main components.
+The MySQL Cluster Manager agent is a set of one or more agent processes that manage NDB Cluster nodes, and the MySQL Cluster Manager client provides a command-line interface to the agent's management functions.

 Management responsibilities handled by the MySQL Cluster Manager agent include the following: